Rookout/docs/docs/rules-operations.md

 This operation writes a string from the namespace to a local file.
 In order to build a string [format](rules-operations.md#format) may be used.

-The arguments under path are passed to the python "open" built-in function as is.
+The **path** argument will be passed unchanged to a Python "open" built-in function for creating or opening the log file.

+**Note:** this operation is only supported when using a [local Agent](agent.md).

 Example:
 ```json